A mission for a culture of deep collectivity in Sahaja Yoga projects

 Proactive Communication and Openness

-The deeper intention, behind everything in this manifesto, is to run the project in a way which is loving and respectful.
+The deeper intention, behind everything in our mission, is to run the project in a way which is loving and respectful.
 We have seen how, in a very busy project with lots of people involved, if we are not careful we can be unintentionally disrespectful, simply through lack of communication.

 For this reason, internal communication and information, within the project team, should be open by default.
 With the right use of technology, information should be available for all project members to access, unless there is a strong reason not to do so, such as legal issues or to protect someone from hurt.